Helene Deutsch: Father

-Helene often reported that her father was her early source of inspiration.
+Deutsch often reported that her father was her early source of inspiration.
 Her father, Wilhelm, was a prominent Jewish lawyer, 'a liberal and a specialist in international law' during a time when anti-Semitism was rampant.
 He was able to become Galicia's representative at the Federal Court in Vienna, and the first Jew in the region to represent clients in court.
 Similar to Freud, Wilhelm saw clients in a special room in his home, but he also had a formal office away from home.
 Helene idolized her father, and often shadowed him throughout his day with clients.
-Being able to shadow her father led Helene to contemplate at one-time becoming a lawyer, until she learned that women were excluded from practicing law.
-This exclusion led her to psychology, which would become her lifelong career.
+Being able to shadow her father led Deutsch to contemplate at one time becoming a lawyer, until she learned that women were excluded from practicing law.
+This exclusion led her to psychoanalysis, which would become her lifelong career.

 Known in Przemyśl as the beautiful Rosenbach daughter, Helene was given the title of most 'brilliant enough to be a son.'
 It was in early childhood when Helene and her father began to experience tension in their relationship.
 Spurred by her thirst for education and her disdain for the life her mother planned for her, Helene turned to her father, only to find him unwilling to help her further her education past the age of fourteen.
 In her work, The Psychology of Women, Deutsch connects one aspect of feminine masochism with her attachment to her father and the possible consequences of such an identification.
 She writes that a father will sometimes break his relationship with his daughter when she approaches the age of sexual maturity.
-Helene later attributed her father's resistance to his subservience to his wife and desire for peace at home.
+Deutsch later attributed her father's resistance to his subservience to his wife and desire for peace at home.

 Mother

-Helene Deutsch's relationship with her mother was distant and cold.
-While she generally adored her father, Helene hated her mother, Regina.
-According to Helene, her mother, 'shared none of her husband's intellectual interests,' and Helene considered her mother's aspirations to be social and materialistic.
-Helene claimed her mother was abusive, often beating, slapping, and verbally attacking her.
-Helene argued that her mother was abusive, not to punish her, but 'as an outlet for her own pent-up aggressions' because Helene was not the boy her mother had wanted and expected.
+Deutsch's relationship with her mother Regina was distant and cold.
+While she adored her father Helene hated her mother and claimed her mother 'shared none of her husband's intellectual interests'.
+Helene considered her mother's interests to be social and materialistic.
+Helene claimed her mother was abusive; often beating, slapping, and verbally attacking her.
+Helene stated that her mother's abuse toward her was 'as an outlet for her own pent-up aggressions' because Helene was not the boy her mother had wanted and expected.
 Helene often said that her childhood home was dominated by her mother's overwhelming concern for social propriety and status.
 Helene considered her mother 'uncultured, intellectually insecure, and a slave to bourgeois propriety'.
-Although Helene at times yearned for the love of her mother, she never really received any maternal love from her mother.
-Instead, any maternal presence came from her sister, Malvina, and a woman in the neighborhood affectionately called 'the Pale Countess.'
-During her childhood, Helene remembered being 'mothered by nine different nurses,' and hated feeling dependent on her [mother].
-These feelings often led her to 'daydream that someone else was her real mother.'
+Although Helene at times yearned for the love of her mother, she never received what she desired.
+Instead, any maternal affection came from her sister, Malvina, and a woman in the neighborhood affectionately called 'the Pale Countess.'
+During her childhood, Helene recalled being looked after by 'nine different nurses'.
+She hated feeling dependent on her mother, and these feelings often led her to 'daydream that someone else was her real mother.'